Chase Application Rules

 Sapphire Family Rule Is A Thing Of The Past

 Eligible Sapphire cardmembers can now earn a welcome bonus offer on each Sapphire card, once per card, as long as they haven’t previously received a welcome bonus offer on that card.
-For example: A current Sapphire Reserve cardmember who has never earned a welcome bonus offer for Sapphire Preferred is now eligible for the bonus on Sapphire Preferred.
+For example: A current Sapphire Reserve cardmember who has never earned a welcome bonus offer for Sapphire Preferred is now eligible for the bonus on Sapphire Preferred, too.

 Approval Without A Bonus Is Possible

+Chase also now allows approvals without a bonus—the options listed in the pop-up confirm that.
+The longterm question is: Will it be rolled out to other products outside of the Sapphire family?
+I could see it being useful on other personal and business cards if it is.
 However it plays out, all of this likely feels pretty familiar.
 It looks like this is pretty much how American Express runs their pop-up.
 Speaking of Amex application rules…

-Was The 48 Month Rule Replaced With A Previous Cardholder Rule?
+Was The 48-Month Rule Replaced With A Previous Cardholder Rule?

-…The new cardmember bonus may not be available to you if you currently have any other personal Sapphire cards open, previously held this card or received a new cardmember bonus for this card…
+• The new cardmember bonus may not be available to you if you previously held this card or received a new cardmember bonus for this card.

 In the past you were eligible for a new bonus on either the Sapphire Reserve or Sapphire Preferred every 48 months.
 You had to choose one or the other because of the family rule, but you could qualify for either every 4 years.
 That seems to have been replaced by terms that say you may not be eligible if you have previously held this card or received a new cardmember bonus for this card.

-Early Data Points Hold True, But Leave A Little Wiggle Room
+Data Points Hold True, But Leave A Little Wiggle Room

 Chase Application Rules: ToP Thoughts